polyseam/platform-engineering/docs/cndi/README.md

 Developers can use CNDI to quickly provision **production-ready** Kubernetes clusters _and_ deploy popular services on them (like databases, analytics, or CI/CD tools) using a single unified configuration.
-Everything is managed as code in a Git repository for auditability and reproducibility.
+Everything is managed as code in a single Git repository for auditability and reproducibility.
 You can even create your own custom Templates, turning CNDI into a platform engineering powerhouse.

 If you like what you see, please check us out at [https://cndi.dev](https://cndi.dev) and